AnastasiiaPedan/AnastasiiaPedan.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am an (almost graduated) undergraduate student interested in all things Reinforcement Learning and Representation Learning.
+I am an incoming MSc student at the University of Alberta interested in all things Reinforcement Learning and Robotics.
 My past projects include enabling object-level reasoning in RL agents, exploiting uncertainty in Model-based RL for fun and profit, and forcing agents to plan their moves ahead.

 At the moment I am interning at [Neo Cybernetica](https://www.neocybernetica.com/), and finally tormenting real robots instead of AI agents.